 Start early, stay healthy.
 Although no teeth are present at birth, cleaning those gum pads is highly recommended.
 The infant may not like it, and be fussy about it, but slowly would get used to the habit.
 If done routinely, initial gum pads cleaning and later on teeth brushing, becomes a part of daily life and kids will grow up eventually enjoying the same.
 The gum pads may be cleaned with a moist soft washcloth after every meal and just before nap time.

-Between 5-8 months, your baby’s first teeth will begin erupting in mouth; this period is known as teething.
-This may not be a very happy period for your kid and he/she may be distressed or irritated all the time.
+Between 5-8 months, your baby’s first teeth will begin erupting into mouth; this period is known as teething.
+This may not be a very happy period for your infant and he/she may be distressed or irritated all the time.
 Do not worry, it’s a part of normal growing process and brushing should be started as soon as the first tooth erupts fully.
 It will be difficult again initially, but relax… kids are fussy about almost all healthy things (remember your green veggies???)
-Give them time to learn and adapt this habit, teach them by brushing your own teeth well in front of them.
+Give them time to learn and adapt to this habit.
+Teach them by brushing your own teeth properly, in front of them.